JakeStanger/ironbar/docs/Configuration guide.md

 - `config.corn` (Includes variable support for re-using blocks.
   See [here](https://github.com/jakestanger/corn) for info)

-You can also override the default config path using the `IRONBAR_CONFIG` environment variable.
+You can also override the default config path using the `IRONBAR_CONFIG` environment variable, or the `--config` CLI argument.

 A hosted schema is available for the latest Git version ~~and each versioned release~~.
 JSON and YAML both support schema checking by adding the `$schema` key